signalapp/Signal-iOS/BUILDING.md

 ## 3. Xcode

-Open the `Signal.xcworkspace` in Xcode.
+Open the `Session.xcworkspace` in Xcode.

 ```
-open Signal.xcworkspace
+open Session.xcworkspace
 ```

 In the TARGETS area of the General tab, change the Team dropdown to your own.
-You will need to do that for all the listed targets, for ex.
+You will need to do that for all the listed targets, e.g.
 Session, SessionShareExtension, and SessionNotificationServiceExtension.
 You will need an Apple Developer account for this.